August 24, 2017

 That’s what Tango’s Responsible Driver System makes possible for you today.

-Built on the powerful, flexible capabilities of the Kinetic Communications Platform, the RDS is a network-based policy enforcement solution.
+Built on the powerful, flexible capabilities of Mobile-X, the RDS is a network-based policy enforcement solution.
 That means your policies restricting mobile call and text usage by drivers are enforced in the network, not on the device itself.

 That means you have control and that drivers cannot circumvent the policy.
 You can determine that phone usage is permitted at certain times or at certain speeds and the network-based solution enforces the policy on your drivers’ phones.
 The solution works on both personal devices and company-issued phones.
 Drivers can still place emergency calls while driving thanks to a special bypass option.